 The plastic wrapping encasing the pudding cups has been replaced with a recyclable paperboard wrap-around that allows for consumers to view the product from the side.
 This packaging form also allows for two PDPs: one on the top and one at the front.
-To promoted reuse and brand loyalty, the inside of the wrap-around has a colouring page for kids, extending the life-cycle of the packaging.

 The pudding cups substrate has been replaced with PLA (polylactic acid) cups.
 It offers faster biodegradation, leaves no toxic residue under industrial composting conditions, and is made from from renewable plant-based materials like corn.